TomSchrier/full-stack-webutvikling-oblig-3/README.md

 Optimally import the included `users.json` file.
 This will import all the users from the database used under development.
 These are perfect for testing.
 (The password for these fake users is 'password')

 ## KNOW BUGS/ISSUES
-When a teacher updates the information of a user and tries to update multiple fields, the terminal in VS code might return some warnings.
+When a teacher updates the information of a user and tries to update multiple fields, the terminal in VS Code might return some warnings.
 This is because the application is trying to respond multiple times.

 ## OTHER COMMENTS
 I have decided to implement a controller folder to keep the logic and routes more separated.
 I think this makes the code clearer and easier to maintain.
 Further, I have separated "public" routes and their controller and the "private" routes and their controllers.
 I did this to keep a clear overview of which routes required authentication and which did not.
 To implement role-based auhorization I encoded the user's role in their JWT.
 To decode it before giving access to a private route I created some middleware that runs before giving access.
-This function can be found in the auth.js file and is exported to index.js.
+This function can be found in the `auth.js` file and is exported to `index.js`.
 This keep index.js clean because there are no function declaration in the file.

 ## Further improvements
 For the next time, I would like to improve the code for when a teacher updates a user, and I would like to store the JWT somewhere else than the URL bar.
 I think displaying it in the URL can be a security problem.